GeetikaSh/Data-Science-Interview-Practice/Data Quality.md

    Set up a data governance framework to prevent future conflicts.
 Include procedures for validating and approving changes to critical data fields.

 By following these steps, I ensure consistency, minimize misunderstandings, and foster collaboration between departments.

+## Common Cause of Poor Data Quality and How can you mitigate it?
+1. **Human Errors** (e.g., data entry mistakes, typos)
+- **Solution:** Implement data validation rules, auto-correction, and training programs for data entry personnel.

+2. **Inconsistent Data Across Systems**
+- **Solution:** Use data governance frameworks and centralized data management to ensure uniformity.

+3. **Missing or Incomplete Data**
+- S**olution:** Implement mandatory fields, default values, and imputation techniques to handle missing data.

+4. **Duplicate Records**
+- **Solution:** Use deduplication algorithms and enforce unique identifiers for records.

+5. **Outdated Data**
+- **Solution:** Set up automated data updates and review cycles to keep data fresh.

+6. **Integration Issues from Multiple Sources**
+- **Solution:** Standardize data formats, use ETL (Extract, Transform, Load) pipelines, and perform data validation during ingestion.

+## How would you handle missing data in a dataset?
+What techniques would you use?
+Handling missing data depends on the type and extent of missingness:

+1. **Deletion Methods:**
+- **Listwise Deletion:** Remove rows with missing values (useful if missing data is minimal).
+- **Pairwise Deletion:** Use available data without dropping entire rows (for correlation analysis).

+2. **Imputation Techniques:**
+- **Mean/Median/Mode Imputation:** Replace missing values with statistical measures (best for numerical data with low missingness).
+- **Forward/Backward Fill:** Use previous or next values (works well for time series data).
+- **K-Nearest Neighbors (KNN) Imputation:** Predict missing values based on similar data points.
+- **Regression Imputation:** Predict missing values using regression models.
+- **Multiple Imputation:** Create multiple datasets with different imputed values for better robustness.

+3. **Advanced Techniques:**
+- **Deep Learning Models:** Autoencoders or GANs for imputing complex patterns.
+- **Using Domain Knowledge:** Consulting experts to fill in gaps logically.

+The best approach depends on the dataset size, missing data pattern, and business requirements.

+### How do you detect and handle duplicate records in a dataset?
+1. **Detecting Duplicates:**
+- **Using Unique Identifiers:** Check for repeated IDs or primary keys.
+- **Row-wise Comparison:** Identify duplicate rows using functions like df.duplicated() in Pandas.
+- **Fuzzy Matching:** Use Levenshtein Distance or Jaccard Similarity for near-duplicates (e.g., typos).
+- **Aggregation Checks:** Summarize key attributes (e.g., count unique names per email).

+2. **Handling Duplicates:**
+- **Drop Exact Duplicates:** df.drop_duplicates() removes identical records.
+- **Merge Similar Records:** Keep the most recent or most complete entry.
+- **Apply Business Rules:** Define criteria (e.g., same name & email = duplicate).
+- **Standardize Data Before Deduplication:** Convert text to lowercase, remove spaces, and unify formats.

 ---